-16. | Summary of Course Content:

-- 1. Introduction to Biological Invasions.

-- 1.1 Basic ecological concepts.

-- 1.2 Invasion dynamics.

-- 1.3 Vectors.

-- 2. Monitoring key alien species: field survey in a hotspot for marine species introductions.

-- 3. Invasive species impacts.

-- 3.1 From species to ecosystem functioning

-- 3.2.
-Invasive species in multi-stress scenarios

-- 3.2.
-Evolutionary impact of invasive species

-- 4. Management of Biological Invasions.
+16. Summary of Course Content: Introduction to Biological Invasions.
+Basic ecological concepts.
+Invasion dynamics.
+Vectors.
+Monitoring key alien species: field survey in a hotspot for marine species introductions.
+Invasive species impacts.
+Invasive species to ecosystem functioning Invasive species in multi-stress scenarios Evolutionary impact of invasive species Management of Biological Invasions.

-- 4.1.
 Decision making.
 Invasion risk analysis schemes.
 Protocols for selecting and prioritizing feasible actions.

-- 4.2.
-Management strategies.
-Effective methods to manage plants and animals.
-Case studies.

-- 4.3.
 International and National Regulations.
 Black and white lists.

-17. Key Skills Taught:

-- Development of a critical point of view about biological invasions in the context of global change. - Ability to apply theoretical concepts of biological invasions to practical cases. - Use of decision-making protocols related to detect potentially invasive species. - Use of decision-making protocols towards the selection of feasible actions related to eradicate, contain or control invasive alien species in the field. - To discern the strengths and weaknesses of current regulation approaches to slow down the introduction and spread of invasive alien species. - To select effective, selective control methods for a variety of invasive animals and plants aiming at recovering the invaded native ecosystem.

-18. Assessment Methods:
+17. Key Skills Taught: Development of a critical point of view about biological invasions in the context of global change.
+Ability to apply theoretical concepts of biological invasions to practical cases.
+Use of decision-making protocols related to detect potentially invasive species.
+Use of decision-making protocols towards the selection of feasible actions related to eradicate, contain or control invasive alien species in the field.
+To discern the strengths and weaknesses of current regulation approaches to slow down the introduction and spread of invasive alien species.
+To select effective, selective control methods for a variety of invasive animals and plants aiming at recovering the invaded native ecosystem.
+18. Assessment Methods: Short-lectures.

-Short-lectures.
 Each student will give a short lecture (5-10 min) synthesizing a paper dealing with some of the main subjects included in the course.
-The students could discuss with the professors about possible articles to select and should send the paper at least one week before their oral presentation.
+The students could discuss with the lecturers about possible articles to select and should send the paper at least one week before their oral presentation.